The Forests

 How to Read the Forests

-Forests are not villains.
+Forests are not just wrong ideas.
 They are places people learn to survive.

 Each forest: